Atlassian

-Atlassian Corporation (/ətˈlæsiən/) is an Australian-American proprietary software company that specializes in collaboration tools designed primarily for software development and project management.
-Domiciled in the United States as Atlassian Corporation Plc.,' the company is globally headquartered in Sydney, Australia, with a US headquarters in San Francisco, and over 12,000 employees across 14 countries.
-Atlassian currently serves over 300,000 customers in over 200 countries across the globe.
+Atlassian (/ətˈlæsiən/) is a multinational proprietary software company headquartered in Sydney, Australia, that specialises in collaboration tools designed primarily for software development and project management.

+Founded in Sydney in 2002, the company has over 12,000 employees across 14 countries.
+Atlassian currently serves over 300,000 customers in over 200 countries and territories around the world.

+Atlassian maintains its global headquarters in Sydney, alongside a secondary US hub in San Francisco.
+In 2013, the group established UK-registered Atlassian Corporation Plc as its parent entity.
+In 2022, the group completed a corporate reorganisation,' establishing a US-domiciled parent holding company, Atlassian Corporation - incorporated in Delaware, to replace the UK entity.

 History

 In 2001, Mike Cannon-Brookes sent an email to his University of New South Wales classmates asking if any of them were interested in helping him launch a tech startup after graduation.
 Scott Farquhar was the only one who replied, and together they founded Atlassian in 2002.
 They bootstrapped the company for several years, financing the startup with a $10,000 credit card debt.
 The name was derived from the Greek mythological figure Atlas, inspired by his bronze statue in New York's Rockefeller Center.

 Initially, Cannon-Brookes and Farquhar were engaged in supporting other customer service teams, which required them to be available for calls at all hours.
 They were also unhappy with the bug-tracking software they were using at the time.
 To solve these issues, they developed Atlassian's flagship product, Jira, a project and issue tracking tool, and shifted their focus to selling this software.
 Then, in 2004, Atlassian launched its team collaboration platform named Confluence.

 In July 2010, Atlassian raised $60 million in secondaries venture capital from Accel Partners.
 By June of the next year it announced that revenue had increased 35% in the previous year to $102 million.

-The 2014 restructuring saw the parent company became Atlassian Corporation PLC of the UK whose address was registered in London though the de facto headquarters remained in Sydney.
+In July 2012, Doug Burgum became chairman of its board of directors.

 In 2013, Atlassian announced a Jira service desk product with full service-level agreement support.

+A 2014 restructuring saw the parent company become Atlassian Corporation PLC of the UK, whose address was registered in London, though the de facto headquarters remained in Sydney.